Jane-byte-der/diploma-AI-security-/README.md

 **Additional feature:**
 - ▶️ **"Load Example" button** — loads the test dataset with one click, allowing instant testing of the application without the need to download files.

-**Event visualization:**
+**🌈Event visualization**

+  **Analytics charts:**
+  - 📊 **Bar chart** — event distribution by user
+  - 🥧 **Pie chart** — types of detected anomalies (temporal, spatial, intensity, etc.)
+  - 📈 Charts are generated automatically after each analysis and update in real time

+  **Timeline:**
   - 📊 **Interactive timeline** — each hour displayed as an individual block
   - 🎨 **Color-coded indicators**:
     - 🔴 red — anomalous activity detected
     - 🔵 blue — normal operation
     - ⚪ gray — no events recorded
   - ⚡ **Dynamic highlighting** — hours with high anomaly concentration feature pulsating animation
   - 📋 **Automated summary** — below the timeline, a concise list of hours with detected anomalies

 **Testing Results:**
 Testing on the synthetic dataset (Table 3.2) yielded the following results: